cse110-sp21-group19/cse110-sp21-group19/specs/adrs/051021-Database_Decision.md

 # 5/10/21 - Data Storage

+**Updated 5/13/21 - This decision has been removed as we have moved to a Local APP**

 We wanted to look into data storage options and how we would use them with respect to the app

 ## Options Considered